learn-co-students/rails-restful-index-action-lab-yale-web-yss-052719/README.md

 [Rails Routing from the Outside In](http://edgeguides.rubyonrails.org/routing.html)

-<p class='util--hide'>View <a href='https://learn.co/lessons/rails-restful-index-action-lab'>RESTful Action Index Lab</a> on Learn.co and start learning to code for free.</p>

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-restful-index-action-lab'>RESTful Action Index Lab</a> on Learn.co and start learning to code for free.</p>